matvej11/rsschool-cv/cv.md

 - **City** Minsk
 - **tel** +375447205412
 - **About name** Hello.
 My name is Matvej.
 I'm from Minsk (Belarus).
-I want to study at RS School and become WEB developer.
+I really want to study at RS School and become WEB developer.

 3. **Skills**